Sunday, July 5, 2026

 Except ...

 The vast bulk of space activity has been launches to Low Earth Orbit (LEO for short).
 An orbital launch is not nothing.
 It means accelerating whatever you're launching to about 8 kilometers per second (17,500 mph) and handling all the details of tracking exactly where the launch vehicle is at all times, deploying the actual satellite and plenty of stuff I'm leaving out because I don't know any better.
-Nonetheless, as far as space travel is concerned, it's easy mode.
+Nonetheless, as far as space travel is concerned, LEO is easy mode.

 Everything else in the last 50+ years has been uncrewed.
 No human has been past LEO since Apollo 17 splashed down in 1972.